-EPL 21146 lists the sediment dams (Figure 6) as licensed discharged.
+EPL 21146 lists the sediment dams (Figure 6) as licensed discharge points.

-Surface water quality monitoring would be conducted at these licensed discharged points when discharging for pH, EC, suspended solids and turbidity in accordance with EPL 21146.
+Surface water quality monitoring will be conducted at these licensed discharge points when discharging for pH, EC, suspended solids and turbidity in accordance with EPL 21146.

 7.2.3 Irrigation Area